bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Speaker 2: 00:59:36

-Yeah thanks it's fun to talk to you guys you know it's fun to have the designer point of view and everything you know it's just like a different I get code brain right now so I just think of everything in terms of how it works and then you know It's really nice to see the diversity of opinion.
+Yeah thanks it's fun to talk to you guys you know it's fun to have the designer point of view and everything.
+I get code brain right now so I just think of everything in terms of how it works and then you know It's really nice to see the diversity of opinion.

 Speaker 1: 00:59:51

-And so if anybody's interested in Fediment, just go join the Fediment discord.
+And so if anybody's interested in FediMint, just go join the FediMint discord.
-I think this is the Fediment.org website.
+I think this is the fediment.org website.
 And there should be, I'm assuming there's a discord link on there somewhere.

 Speaker 2: 01:00:02